-Tower Hamlets is the London borough east of the Tower of London and comprises part of the traditional ‘East London’ region the area is more familiarly known as to Americans.
-On several trips to London in the past three years, this recent trip was my first time venturing to a hotel in East London when I decided to stay one night at Holiday Inn Commercial Road before flying off to Slovakia.
+Tower Hamlets is the London borough east of the Tower of London and comprises part of the traditional ‘East London’ region.
+The area is more familiarly known to Americans as East London or possibly Whitechapel for its Jack the Ripper historical connection.
+After several trips to London in the past three years, this recent trip was my first time venturing to a hotel in East London when I decided to stay one night at Holiday Inn Commercial Road before flying off to Slovakia.

 Why was I walking around East London for only one day?

 I skipped out on the last flight segment of my round trip ticket from Stavanger, Norway to San Francisco.
 That ticket allowed me to fly home to California from Europe in peak season late July for $570 round trip.
 I spent a week in Krakow, Poland in July and adored the city and especially the beer prices at $2 per pint in most restaurants.
 Fish dinner and a couple of beers generally priced around $12 to $14 at restaurants in Krakow.

 After returning home to Monterey, I read Slovakia, the relatively small country south of Poland, has even lower beer, food and hotel prices.
 In August I changed my September trip from a planned mountain hiking tour in the expensive Italian and Swiss Alps to a hiking tour in the High Tatras of Slovakia.
 Wizz Air is one of the few airlines that flies to eastern Slovakia with flights from London Luton Airport to Poprad, gateway to the High Tatras and Kosice, Slovakia’s second largest city in the eastern part of the country.
 The change of airports from London Heathrow to London Luton required me to spend one night somewhere around London.
 So, I made the best of my situation and decided to tour a part of London I had not visited before.